mostafaelshafey27/Codveda-Machine-Learning/README.md

 # Codveda Machine Learning Internship

-This file contains the machine learning tasks completed during my internship at **Codveda Technologies**.
+This repository contains the machine learning tasks completed during my internship at **Codveda Technologies**.

 The main objective of these projects is to practice the complete machine learning workflow, including data preprocessing, model training, prediction, evaluation, and interpretation.